Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

           k8s.node.name: "${env:K8S_NODE_NAME}"
         # ... other selfmon settings, pipelines, etc.
    ```
    If you don't want to use the k8sattributeprocessor, you will have to add the env vars and read them back for every collector.
-If you use the processor, it will only be required for the selfmon collector itself.
+If you use the processor, setting and reading will only be required for the selfmon collector itself.
 If omitted, the selfmon collector will show up as `null` in the dashboard (as the data is missing).